-Memo From The Lord: Fat People Are OK
+Memo From the Lord: Ft People are OK

 As a Christian, I believe there are indeed some guarantees in life.
 God loves you (I Jn.
 4:8), guaranteed.
 He has a plan for your life that involves good (Jer.
 29:11).
 He will never leave or forsake you (Heb.
 13:5).
 And He wants to give you eternal life, which involves quality as well as quantity (John 3:16).
 But healthwise, there are no guarantees about tomorrow.
 I think taking care of yourself and eating right increase your odds.
 But still, the fat guy may live to be 100, and the skinny guy may have a heart attack tomorrow.